Preparing for the COVID-19 recession and beyond.

 If you’re in either of these situations with an auto loan, refinance now.
 Your best bet is to get the debt paid off in case the auto loan bubble really does burst.

-Step 2: Increase the size of your financial safety net
+Expand your financial safety net

 In normal circumstances, experts say you should have 3-6 months of bills and budgeted expenses covered in savings.
 For example, let’s say your bills and necessary expenses cost $1,500 per month.
-A good emergency savings fund would be $4,500 to $9,000.
+A good emergency fund would be $4,500 to $9,000.
 This would allow you to maintain your budget without credit even if you lose your job for up to six months.

 However, during a recession, 6 months may not be enough.
 During the Great Recession, people were unemployed for up to a year or more, on average.
 So, experts now say that if you anticipate a recession, you should save up to 1 year of expenses.
 Ideally, you want $18,000 in easily accessible savings accounts.